Arts and Culture

 - Storage Space Gallery

 The galleries present a variety of exhibitions to the Towson community and metropolitan region, including national and international touring exhibitions, in addition to student and faculty exhibitions.
 The Center for the Arts Gallery emphasizes contemporary and historical art by regional, national and international artists; the Holtzman M.F.A.
-Gallery focuses on thesis exhibitions that pertain to the M.F.A. program; the Storage Space Gallery showcases the work of individual undergraduate studio majors who exhibit and curate their art in this gallery space on the fourth floor of the Center for the Arts; the Asian Arts & Culture Center Gallery features exhibits, creative projects and performances that relate to Asian artistic and cultural traditions.
+Gallery focuses on thesis exhibitions that pertain to the M.F.A. program; the Storage Space Gallery showcases the work of individual undergraduate studio majors who exhibit and curate their art in this gallery space on the fourth floor of the Center for the Arts; the Asian Arts Gallery features exhibits, creative projects and performances, and artistic and cultural traditions that relate to Asia.

 Lieberman Collection, Honors College

-The Lieberman Collection of oil paintings, sculptures, ink drawings, lithographs, photographs and art books was donated to TU by Dr. and Mrs. Sidney Lieberman in memory of their sons.
-The collection is on display in the Honors College, located in Stephens Hall.
+The Lieberman Collection of oil paintings, sculptures, ink drawings, lithographs, photographs and art books is on display throughout the Honors College and was donated to the Towson University Foundation by Dr. and Mrs. Sidney Lieberman in memory of their sons.

 Performances, Concerts, Exhibits and Lectures

 The Department of Art + Design, Art History, Art Education provides a rich experience in the fine arts for students and for the larger Towson area community.
 The department hosts lectures by prominent artists, critics, art historians and curators in addition to annual exhibitions.
 The galleries exhibit works of living artists of the past 40 years, as well as emerging artists and students.
 Student organizations in the department arrange for trips to museums, outreach opportunities and community service learning.